 There currently isn’t any medication that can take HIV away completely.
 Scientists are still looking for a cure, but they haven't found one yet.

 The medication works by keeping the HIV locked up so it doesn’t make copies of itself.
 It also helps the body's immune system to fight off infections.
 There are different types of medication that work together to control HIV in the body.
-This is why people in your family who have HIV may take more than one tablet or liquid medicine.
+This is why people in your family who have HIV may take more than one type of medicine.